In this Episode

 - [49:50] – Stephan responds to Rachel’s critique.
 She then points out that the more energy and enthusiasm you can show, the better (up to a point!).

-- [51:32] – In relation to having energy in your voice, Stephan talks about having recently interviewed Roger Love on his other podcast, The Optimized Geek.
+- [51:32] – In relation to having energy in your voice, Stephan talks about having recently interviewed Roger Love on his other podcast, Get Yourself Optimized.
 You can hear that conversation here.

 - [52:05] – How could somebody work with Rachel?
 She has a course on her website, Rachel Hanfling’s Media Power Plan.
 She also coaches people on various aspects of media attention, public speaking, and communications.

 Hello and welcome to Marketing Speak.
 I’m your host Stephan Spencer and today we have Rachel Hanfling joining us.
 Rachel is an Emmy-nominated TV producer, international keynote speaker, and media and communications consultant who spent two decades producing for some of the nation’s biggest names including Oprah Winfrey and Anderson Cooper.
 Last year, Rachel co-created and co-executive produced a special called 7 Little Johnstons on Oprah Winfrey’s network OWN.
 Prior to that, Rachel was one of the core producers for Anderson Cooper’s daytime show Anderson.
 Prior to that, Rachel produced for almost a decade at the Oprah Winfrey show.
 She was known for finding and nurturing highly sensitive guests such as domestic violence survivors as well as producing power players like former Secretary of State Hillary Clinton, Julia Roberts, Vera Wang, and Ryan Seacrest.
 Rachel, it’s great to have you on the show.